 It is our primary goal that all of our high school students graduate.
 Teachers shall keep accurate records which reflect how they have determined each students grades.
-The grade scale for grades 9-12 students shall be:

-A = 93-100 B = 85-92 C = 77-84 D = 70-76 F = 69 and BELOW

-Grades shall be weighted for Advanced Placement and designated honor courses according to the North Carolina State Standards.
+The grade scale for grades 9-12 students shall be: A = 93-100 B = 85-92 C = 77-84 D = 70-76 F = 69 and BELOW Grades shall be weighted for Advanced Placement and designated honor courses according to the North Carolina State Standards.
 Final grades shall be calculated with the 1st and 2nd quarters at 40% each, and nonEOC final exam will constitute 20%.
-All students will be advised of the requirements for graduation in their eighth-grade year and requirements for special recognition that will be given by local, state or national groups that recognition that will be given by local, state or national groups that requires additional credits or specific courses.
+All students will be advised of the requirements for in their eighth-grade year and requirements graduation for special recognition that will be given by local, state or national groups that requires additional credits or specific courses.
 Transcripts will contain high school course listing, academic grades, graduation date, rank in class, and grade-point average.
 A certifying official is required to sign the transcript.
 The school seal will be affixed to the transcript.
 Students may request copies of their transcript at any time by providing a written request and postage paid envelope.